python/cpython/Doc/using/windows.rst

 startup.

-You can also make all ``.py`` scripts execute with :program:`pythonw.exe`, setting this through the usual facilites, for example (might require administrative rights):
+You can also make all ``.py`` scripts execute with :program:`pythonw.exe`, setting this through the usual facilities, for example (might require administrative rights):

 #.
 Launch a command prompt.